 - Reach out to the parent of the food allergic child and ask if there are any whole or packaged foods that are safe to serve.
 Even if food is brought from home, it might be nice to include snacks that everyone can enjoy together.
 Check with the parent by saving labels or sending a photo of the label with ingredients before the party.

-- Be sure to notify the parent if there are any changes in menu so that the parent can adjust what they bring too.
+- Notify the parent if there are any changes in menu so that the parent can adjust what they bring too.

 - If there is a piñata or goodie bags, ask the parent if there are safe treats they can recommend .
 Non-food items such as stickers and toys are a hit.